pingcap/docs/tiup/tiup-component-dm-disable.md

 # tiup dm disable

 After restarting the machine on which the cluster service is located, the cluster service will be automatically enabled.
-To disable the auto-enaling of cluster service, you can use the `tiup dm disable` command.
+To disable the auto-enabling of cluster service, you can use the `tiup dm disable` command.
 This command executes `systemctl disable <service>` on the specified node to disable the auto-enabling of the service.

 ## Syntax